redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ## Declare your variables & determine your active Azure subscription
 You should configure the variables below to whatever may be appropriate for your the ARO cluster in which you wish you enable BYOK/CMK:
 ```
-aroCluster="mycluster"             # The name of the ARO cluster that you wish to enable BYOK on.
+aroCluster="mycluster"             # The name of the ARO cluster that you wish to enable BYOK/CMK on.
 This can be obtained from "az aro list -o table"
 buildRG="mycluster-rg"             # The name of the resource group used when you initially built the ARO cluster.
 This can be obtained from "az aro list -o table"
 desName="aro-des"                  # Your Azure Disk Encryption Set name
 vaultName="aro-keyvault-1"         # Your Azure Key Vault name